 There are a few little tricks you can do in Adobe Photoshop to make your text look a bit sharper on your Web pages, especially at smaller sizes.

-When we go to resize the image (Image> Image Size), Bicubic resampling is the default option (see figure 2).
+When we go to resize the image (Image> Image Size), Bicubic resampling is the default option.
 This works best for most images.
-(In CS+ try Bicubic sharper)

-Try it again, but this time choose Bilinear resampling (see figure 4).
+Try it again, but this time choose Bilinear (Or try Bicubic sharper) resampling

-See how much more legible the text is? (see figure 8) Look at a road sign and notice that the tracking is set very wide.
+See how much more legible the text is?
+Look at a road sign and notice that the tracking is set very wide.
 That’s why you can read them from a distance.

-Photoshop 7 ships with a new Sharp level of anti-aliasing.
-Here is a line with sharp anti-aliasing applied (see figure 10).
-Notice the difference?
+Here is a line with sharp anti-aliasing applied Notice the difference?